- Must be 18 years old and above.

 Run 1000 Meters in less than 5 min.

-Training includes environmental awareness, dive planning, team work, cavern environments, stress management, conservation, standard and emergency procedures, linework and navigation on the mainline and the hazards of wreck diving.
+Training includes environmental awareness, dive planning, team work, cavern environments, stress management, conservation, standard and emergency procedures, linework and navigation on the mainline and the hazards of cavern diving.

 To qualify for this type of instruction, participants do not need prior overhead training but must be proficient with advanced buoyancy control skills.